ohscar/rmalloc/doc/paper/introduction.rst

 Therefore, an allocator needs to be more clever about managing memory.
 At the very minimum it needs to associate metadata with each allocated block in order to later free the blocks.
-The metadata is there in order for *free(pointer)* to know where from the memory chunk was allocated from.
+The metadata is there in order for *free(pointer)* to know where the memory chunk was allocated from.
 Moreover, the allocators I've tested keep one or more pools of memory split up in different size ranges, such as "small blocks", "medium-sized blocks" and "large blocks".
 By analyzing the runtime requirements of various applications, the most common case (i.e., block size) can be optimized for speed, space or both.
 The pool(s) are used because of the fact that applications often allocate data in